 BUT – If you're short on time or just feeling lazy, I won't judge you for using store-bought wrappers and stuffing it with this filling.

 Scroll past this potstickers recipe for some helpful process photos and feel free to comment with any questions!Print

 - Yield: 36 1x

 Using just a few simple ingredients, you can make your own crispy, savory, and gluten free potstickers at home!

-- 10 oz. all purpose gluten free flour (I use Wholesome Chow and highly recommend it!)
+- 10 oz. all purpose gluten free flour

 - 5-6 oz. boiled water